HopStudios/Hop-DocuSign/README.md

 To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require HopStudios/hop-docusign
+1. Buy [me](https://plugins.craftcms.com/hop-docusign) from the Plugin Store

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Hop DocuSign.
+2. In the Control Panel, go to Settings → Plugins and click the “Install” button for Hop DocuSign.

-## Hop DocuSign Overview

-Hop DocuSign is an extension to allow a seamless digital signing experience.
-Currently we only support Freeform form submissions but we're planning to add more support to other form services!
-Drop us a note if you'd like us to add support to your plugins at tech@hopstudios.com.

 ## Configuring Hop DocuSign

+1. Go to Settings > Hop DocuSign and save the login credentials
-1. You have to have a template created in DocuSign (we need the role and the template id)
+2. Create the template or use any existing templates in DocuSign (we need the role name and the template id)
+3. Create the Freeform form
-2. The template field labels will have to match your freeform fields handles
+4. The template field labels need to match with your freeform field handles so that the data can be transferred and filled in
-3. Save the login credentials in the Settings

 ## Using Hop DocuSign

-Link the freeform (on craft) with the template (on DocuSign) in Hop Docusign.
+Link the freeform (on CraftCMS) with the template (on DocuSign) with Hop Docusign.
 This will generate a signing url for the user to complete the signing and return back the the site when finished.

+1. Go to Hop DocuSign and + New Template
+2. Follow the instructions and fill out every field
+3. The template id is not too visible on the DocuSign edit screen so we suggest grabbing it from the url
+4. Now try filling out your web form!
+You should be taken to the signing page when you hit submit

+If you wish to send the user a copy of the completed document, please adjust your DocuSign settings using this reference (Embedded/Captive Signing): https://support.docusign.com/en/articles/Why-aren-t-my-signers-receiving-DocuSign-Notification-emails

 ## Hop DocuSign Roadmap